kite03/echoac-poc/README.md

 - https://learn.microsoft.com/en-us/windows-hardware/drivers/portable/access-control
 - https://learn.microsoft.com/en-us/windows-hardware/drivers/driversecurity/windows-security-model

-Now, we implore you to read the second document pertaining to the interactions between echo.ac and us. https://github.com/kite03/echoac-poc/blob/main/Writeup.md.
+Now, we implore you to read the second document pertaining to the interactions between echo.ac and us -> https://ioctl.fail/echo-ac-writeup/ <-

 Thanks for your time 💜.